Health and Social Care Act 2012: Background

 The proposals in the act were not discussed during the 2010 United Kingdom general election campaign and were not contained in the Conservative–Liberal Democrat coalition agreement of 20 May 2010, which declared an intention to "stop the top-down reorganisations of the NHS that have got in the way of patient care".
 However, within two months a white paper outlined what the Daily Telegraph called the "biggest revolution in the NHS since its foundation".
 The white paper, Equity and Excellence: Liberating the NHS, was followed in December 2010 by an implementation plan in the form of Liberating the NHS: legislative framework and next steps.
-McKinsey & Company who have been influential in the British Department of Health for many years was heavily involved in the discussions around the Bill.
-The bill was introduced into the House of Commons on 19 January 2011 and received its second reading, a vote to approve the general principles of the Bill, by 321–235, a majority of 86, on 31 January 2011.
+McKinsey & Company who have been influential in the British Department of Health for many years was heavily involved in the discussions around the bill.
+The bill was introduced into the House of Commons on 19 January 2011 and received its second reading, a vote to approve the general principles of the bill, by 321–235, a majority of 86, on 31 January 2011.

 White Paper

 The act had implications for the entire English NHS.
-Primary care trusts (PCTs) and strategic health authorities (SHAs) were abolished, with projected redundancy costs of £1 billion for around 21,000 staff. £60 to £80 billion worth of commissioning will be transferred from PCTs to several hundred clinical commissioning groups, partly run by GPs.
+Primary care trusts (PCTs) and strategic health authorities (SHAs) would be abolished, with projected redundancy costs of £1 billion for around 21,000 staff. £60 to £80 billion worth of commissioning would be transferred from PCTs to several hundred clinical commissioning groups, partly run by GPs.
 Around 3,600 facilities owned by PCTs and SHAs would transfer to NHS Property Services, a limited company owned by the Department of Health.

-When the white paper was presented to Parliament, the Secretary of State for Health, Andrew Lansley, told MPs of three key principles:
+When the white paper was presented to Parliament, the Secretary of State for Health, Andrew Lansley, stated three key principles: